glynnbird/teletext/README.md

 # teletext

-A Vue.js app that renders Hacker News as a teletext service.
+A Vue.js app that renders RSS News as a teletext service.

 ![screenshot](screenshot.png)